 El Centro De La Raza programs.

 Emergency Services from the Frances Martinez Community Service Center help the less fortunate.
-The agency runs various programs that provide clients with diverse, bilingual human and support services.
+The agency runs various financial assistance programs that provide clients with diverse, bilingual human and support services.
 The community service center seeks to address various aspects of low income residents and address human suffering such as homelessness, medical issues, healthcare and hunger.
 Some of what can assist during these times is listed below.

 Short term emergency programs and housing in Seattle